 Set on the coast of Southern India, Kerala has a variety of natural landscapes to explore including beautiful beaches along the Arabian Sea, the backwaters, and lush green tea plantations.
 It offers a unique language, culture and cuisine from the rest of India.
 For those hoping to learn more about Ayurveda and dive deeper into their yoga practice, there are also a number of retreat centres in Kerala.
-Our Kerala itinerary included all of these elements, making for the perfect introduction this this magical part of India.
+Our Kerala itinerary included all of these elements, making for the perfect introduction to this magical part of India.

 Trekking: Take an active approach to Munnar sightseeing by arranging a half or full-day trek.
 It is is easy to do once you arrive in Munnar and a Munnar trekking excursion is also a great way to experience the natural surroundings, tea making process and support the local people.

-Eat Local: Dosa, one of South India’s most popular dishes, is a thin crepe made of rice and lentils, usually served with a variety of chutney, curry and a vegetable soup called sambar.
+Eat Local: Dosa, one of South India’s most popular dishes, is a thin crepe made of rice and lentils, usually served with a variety of chutney, curry and vegetable soup called sambar.
 My favourite Dosa in Kerala was at a local spot called Saravana Bhavan in Munnar, served on a banana leaf with endless refills on all of the sides.

 Related: Photos to Inspire you to Visit India

-Safari: Venture out by Jeep into the forest and look for elephants, tigers, bison and other exotic animals with a Thekkady safari.
+Safari: Venture out by Jeep into the forest and look for elephants, tigers, bison, and other exotic animals with a Thekkady safari.
 Thekkady is blessed with beautiful lakes, waterfalls, and tea plantations, which make it another stop worth exploring by foot or small boat.

 Culture: Evenings in Thekkady are a great time to experience traditional arts.
 The Kadathanadam Kalari Centre has nightly Kalaripayattu martial arts shows.
 The performers are highly engaging and quick to bring audience members onto the stage to participate in their high-risk stunts.
-Kathakali is another traditional Indian art, where stage performers act out entire story lines using facial expressions.
-This was truly a one of a kind experience that had me in between laughter and absolute awe.
+Kathakali is another traditional Indian art, where stage performers act out entire storylines using facial expressions.
+This was truly one of a kind experience that had me in between laughter and absolute awe.